aspose-cells/Aspose.Cells-API-References/english/go/Aspose.Cells.Drawing.Equations/EquationNodeType/_index.md

 ## EquationNodeType Enum

 Equation node type.Notice:(1)[1-99] Currently there is only one node in the scope, and its enumeration value is 1.
-The node it specifies is used to store mathematical text.(2)[100-199] Indicates that the node is a component of some special function nodes.(3)[200-] Indicates that the node has some special functions(Usually with 'Equation' suffix.
-'EquationParagraph' is a special case.).
+The node it specifies is used to store mathematical text.(2)[100-199] Indicates that the node is a component of some special function nodes.(3)[200-] Indicates that the node has some special functions.

 ```go